gsdias/privilee/README.md

 This project is divided in backend and frontend.
 To run frontend you need to run 'npm i' to install any missing dependency and execute 'yarn start' in a node environment.
 To run backend you need to point your http server to folder 'api'

+### Conversion

+To convert csv to json I used tool csvtojson in node

 ### Optimizations

 With new react version I could avoid using redux at all by using hooks to communicate in between components